neurodatascience/QLS612-Overview/lectures-materials.md

 **Outline**

-* This module will teach students the basics of data visualization in Python, with the goal of using it as a tool to understand data, and create publication-quality graphics.
+* This module will teach students fundamental concepts of data visualization and familiarize them with several graphing libraries in Python (Matplotlib, Seaborn, Plot.ly, Bokeh) with the goals of using visualizations as a tool to understand data and creating graphics for multiple science contexts.
-* It will guide students through the process of familiarizing themselves with the data, and choosing plots that display the information accurately and clearly.
+* It will guide students through the process of familiarizing themselves with graphing libraries, and choosing plots that display the information accurately and clearly.
-* It will provide the students with instructions and examples on how to use multiple widely-used plotting libraries in Python (Matplotlib, Seaborn, Plot.ly, Bokeh).
+* It will provide students with a perspective on best practices for visualization design.

 **Materials:** [GitHub Link](https://github.com/neurodatascience/course-materials-2022/tree/main/Lectures/09-Intro_to_Data_Visualization)